Date: 22/03/2018 at 9:30am

 Venue: Ibis Styles Birmingham Centre, 65 Lionel Street, Birmingham B3 1JE

-This one day course is aimed for counsellors and psychotherapists who do not usually work with forensic clients, but may find themselves faced with one unexpectedly, or whose current client subsequently discloses walking close to, or crossing, a legal line.
+Crossing the Line, the legal and ethical position when treating those at risk of offending, is for counsellors and psychotherapists who do not usually work with forensic clients, but may find themselves faced with one unexpectedly, or whose current client subsequently discloses walking close to, or crossing, a legal line.
 What should you do?
 Through a series of case studies, this day aims to give confidence in dealing appropriately with the situation.

 The aims of this course are: